Solutions · Autonomous vehicles

 Attribution is contested

-When an L4 disengages and a human takes back control, who was driving?
+When autonomy hands back to a human mid-incident, who was in control?
 Static policies have no answer.
 YAS logs every transition.

 04